What is UPI International Transfer?

 BillDesk is a long-established Indian payment platform that enables UPI payment collection for both domestic and cross-border transactions.
 It provides reliable infrastructure, high uptime, and regulatory compliance.
 Businesses can integrate through APIs and collect INR payments directly from Indian customers.

-EnKash supports UPI payment gateway integration for international businesses through customizable checkout options.
-It allows UPI collections via QR codes, payment links, and UPI IDs, making it flexible for B2C and B2B payment flows.
-EnKash is RBI-approved as a payment aggregator and offers INR collections with international settlement options and necessary compliance documentation.
+EnKash allows UPI collections via QR codes, payment links, and UPI IDs, making it flexible for B2C and B2B payment flows.
+EnKash holds a payment aggregator license from RBI.

 These platforms give international merchants the tools needed to accept UPI payment from Indian customers without opening a local entity.
 Each offers unique advantages based on business size, integration preference, and volume of transactions.